Career Definition for Correctional Facilities Administrator

 Employment and Economic Outlook

-According to the U.S. Bureau of Labor Statistics (BLS), the employment outlook for first-line supervisors of correctional officers, including juvenile correctional facilities administrators, will be slower than average, with the number of jobs expected to grow at a rate of 3% from 2014-2024.
-The median annual salary of workers in this field was $59,720 in May 2015, according to the BLS.
+According to the U.S. Bureau of Labor Statistics (BLS), the employment outlook for first-line supervisors of correctional officers, including juvenile correctional facilities administrators, will be slower than average, with the number of jobs expected to decrease at a rate of 8% from 2016-2026.
+The median annual salary of workers in this field was $62,500 in May 2017, according to the BLS.

 Alternate Career Options

-Other jobs related corrections and helping those in need can include:
+Other jobs related to corrections and helping those in need can include:

 Often having a bachelor's degree, these advisers help residents in college dorms or group homes with problems, in addition to maintaining records and making room assignments.
 Residential advisers may also be called upon to give references for counseling resources.
-Faster than average employment growth of 14% was projected by the BLS during the 2014-2024 decade, and this occupation paid a median of $24,990 per year in 2015.
+Faster-than-average employment growth of 13% was projected by the BLS during the 2016-2026 decade, and this occupation paid a median of $26,830 per year in 2017.

 First-Line Supervisor of Police and Detectives

 These supervisors work their way up through the ranks to supervise and guide other members of a police force.
 Supervisors of police and detectives have a variety of educational backgrounds ranging from a high school diploma to a bachelor's degree, and they have experience on a police force as well.
-According to the BLS, these supervisors earned a median salary of $82,090 per year in 2015; slower than average job growth of 2%-4% was predicted from 2014-2024.
+According to the BLS, these supervisors earned a median salary of $87,910 per year in 2017; average job growth of 7% was predicted from 2016-2026.